PrivacyMind: Large Language Models Can Be Contextual Privacy Protection Learners: Experiments

 \subsection{Datasets}

-\stitle{Corpus.} We adopt three datasets from the biomedical field: \verb|pii-medical_flashcards|, \verb|pii-wikidoc| and \verb|pii-wikidoc_patient_information| as summarized in Table~\ref{tab:stat} in the Appendix \ref{app:dataset}.
+\stitle{Corpus.} We adopt three biomedical datasets: \verb|pii-wikidoc_patient_information|, \texttt{pii-wikidoc}, and \texttt{pii-medical\_flashcards} as summarized in Table~\ref{tab:stat} in the Appendix \ref{app:dataset}.
 The three datasets are selected out of the nine datasets from MedAlpaca \citep{han2023medalpaca}. \verb|pii-medical_flashcards| is adapted from Anki Medical Curriculum originally, and covers a comprehensive medical curriculum, including anatomy, physiology, pathology, pharmacology, and more.
 Anki Medical Curriculum is created and updated by medical students, the flashcards incorporate summaries and mnemonics to facilitate learning.
-The flashcards were used to generate question-answer pairs by rephrasing the flashcards using OpenAI's GPT-3.5-turbo. \verb|pii-wikidoc| and \verb|pii-wikidoc_patient_information| contain Q/A pairs sourced from WikiDoc, a collaborative platform for medical professionals.
-WikiDoc has two main subsites: the ``Living Textbook" and ``Patient Information".
-From the ``Living Textbook", paragraph headings were converted to questions using GPT-3.5-Turbo, with the associated paragraph serving as the answer.
-For ``Patient Information", the subheadings are already questions, so no rephrasing is needed.
+The flashcards were used to generate question-answer pairs by rephrasing the flashcards using OpenAI's \texttt{GPT-3.5-turbo}. \verb|pii-wikidoc| and \verb|pii-wikidoc_patient_information| contain Q/A pairs sourced from WikiDoc, a collaborative platform for medical professionals.
+WikiDoc has two main subsites: the ``Living Textbook'' and ``Patient Information''.
+From the ``Living Textbook'', paragraph headings were converted to questions using \texttt{GPT-3.5-Turbo}, with the associated paragraph serving as the answer.
+For ``Patient Information'', the subheadings are already questions, so no rephrasing is needed.

-\stitle{PII annotation.} To simulate the process of user-preference annotation, we leverage \verb|scrubadub| to tag the words in the corpus.
+\stitle{PII Annotation.} To simulate the process of user-preference annotation, we leverage \verb|scrubadub| to tag the words in the corpus.
 We use name, organization, and address detectors. \verb|scrubadub| takes in sentences and replaces the PII tokens in the sentences with their corresponding types.